basis-company/sharded-queue.py/README.md

 ## Usage example

 When a handler is described you can use queue and worker api to manage and process tasks.
 Let's describe runtime components:
-- `coordinator` helps worker findout the queue
+- `lock` helps worker bind to the queue
 - `queue` is used to register requests
 - `storage` a database containing queue data
 - `worker` performs requests using handler